LCID Strangle Strategy

 A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.

-Why this strangle structure on LCID specifically: LCID IV at 82.63% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 23.69% (roughly $1.42 on the underlying).
+Why this strangle structure on LCID specifically: LCID IV at 75.47% is on the cheap side of its 1-year range, which favors premium-buying structures like a LCID strangle, with a market-implied 1-standard-deviation move of approximately 21.64% (roughly $1.35 on the underlying).
 The 28-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated LCID expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on LCID should anchor to the underlying notional of $6.01 per share and to the trader's directional view on LCID stock.
+Position sizing on LCID should anchor to the underlying notional of $6.24 per share and to the trader's directional view on LCID stock.

 LCID strangle setup

-The LCID strangle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With LCID near $6.01, the first option leg uses a $6.50 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The LCID strangle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With LCID at $6.24 on that close, the first option leg uses a $6.50 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed LCID chain at a 28-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 LCID shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |